Aljgutier/fastapi_docker/README.md

 gcr.io/[PROJECT_ID]/[REPO_NAME]/[IMAGE_NAME]:[TAG]
 ```

-Below, for example, `fastapi_hello_app`, and TAG `v-0-0` are replace the IMAGE and TAG fields.
+Below, for example, `fastapi_hello_app`, and TAG `v-0-0` replace the IMAGE and TAG fields.
 You will still need to add your REGION and GCP PROJECT-ID.
-Here, the tag "v-0-0" is specified.
-I will update this TAG with a new version number as the image is updated/improved.
 The choice of tag (on the Registry) is completely up to you.

 ```sh
 docker tag fastapi_hello_app [REGION]-docker.pkg.dev/[PROJECT ID]/[REPOSITORY]/fastapi_hello_app:v0-0-0